Babies are a money-making machine for retailers. Hence the invention of the baby registry.

 7. Swing/ bouncer seat

-A swing or bouncer seat is great for when baby just won’t be happy, and you’re needing a break.
-Also for when you are doing something that requires baby not to be next to you in a carrier (such as cooking bacon).
+A baby swing or bouncer seat is great for when baby just won’t be happy, and you’re needing a break.
+It’s also ideal for when you are doing something that requires baby not to be next to you in a carrier (such as cooking bacon).

 Some people do manage to cook with baby on their back, but I found that too much for my brain to attend to at once, so the swing was a huge help.